IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     - The `specification` has more attributes filled in as well.
 These are default values that were not specified in our original YAML file.
 But sometimes it is also possible that some values are overridden by admission controllers if they were configured.
     - The `status` sub-resource is how Openshift communicates that status of the resource.
 The `status` is updated regularly as the underlying state of the resource changes.

-1. Click on `Pods`
+1. Click on `Pods`.
+Note that the pods resources are managed by the controller for your `deployment`.
+You do not create the pod resources yourself.
+That is the reason that `Pods` tab is under the `deployment` resource you just created.

     ![Create Service](images/DeploymentToPods.jpg)

-1. Clkc on one of the pods:
+1. Click on one of the pods:

     ![Create Service](images/Pods.jpg)